UCC Philosophical Society

-The UCC Philosophical Society, commonly known as the Philosoph, is the largest debating society at University College Cork, Ireland.
+The UCC Philosophical Society, also known as the 'Philosoph', is the largest debating society at University College Cork, Ireland.
 The Philosoph was founded in 1850, making it the oldest society at UCC.
 The society carries out a number of functions, including weekly debates with guest speakers, participating in debating competitions, running workshops for the students of UCC to develop their public speaking skills and running debating competitions and workshops for schoolchildren (including the Denny Schools Debating Competition).
-In the 1960s Seán MacBride SC and Nobel Peace Prize winner called the Philosoph "the centre of independent thought in Ireland" when discussing the state of the nation.
+In the 1960s, the Nobel Peace Prize winner Seán MacBride described the Philosoph as "the centre of independent thought in Ireland".

-In 1986, two Philosoph members won the World University Debating Championship at Fordham University.

 House meetings of the society are held every Monday evening during UCC's term time.

 Former members

-The list of former Auditors includes Sean O Riada and Eoin "The Pope" O' Mahony.
-Former Presidents include Charles Haughey.
-Other members include Prof. Donnchadh Ó Corráin of UCC, and Prof. Kieran Healy of the University of Arizona.
-Journalist Brendan O' Connor was a former Recording Secretary.
+Seán Ó Riada was a former auditor of the society, and former presidents include Charles Haughey.
+Other former members include professor Kieran Healy of the University of Arizona.
+Journalist Brendan O' Connor was a former recording secretary.

 Competitions

-The society runs several internal debating competitions each year.
-These include the 'George Boole Internal Maiden Speaker's Competition' (an event for first-time speakers), the 'Lord Mayor's Gold Medal' (and individual competition), and the 'Philosoph Mace' (a team competition).

-In addition, the Society funds speakers in competitions throughout Ireland and internationally.
-A number of Intervarsity competitions are hosted throughout Ireland and the UK which the society participates in such as the UCD Vice-President's Cup, the Oxford Union and Cambridge Union Intervarsities and the National Law Debates in Galway.
-The Society also enters the John Smith Memorial Mace and the Irish Times competition.
+In addition to running internal debating competitions, the society funds and supports members in attending competitions elsewhere in Ireland and internationally.
+Intervarsity competitions in Ireland and the UK, in which the society participates, have included the UCD Vice-President's Cup, the Oxford Union and Cambridge Union Intervarsities and the National Law Debates in Galway.
+The society has also previously entered the John Smith Memorial Mace and the Irish Times competition.

 Internationally, the society participates in the World Universities Debating Competition and the European Universities Debating Competition, and has had some success in international debating.
-For example, a team reached the EUDC Semi-Finals and two teams reached the World University Debating Championship Quarter-Finals in the past.
+For example, two UCC debaters members won the World University Debating Championship at Fordham University in 1986.

-As well as participating in competitions, the Society also hosts competitions.
-It became the first Irish Society to host the European Universities Debating Championships in 2005.
-It has also held the World University Debating Championships in 1996 and the John Smith Memorial Mace Final in 2003.

-The Philosoph hosted the 2009 World University Debating Championship in partnership with The UCC Law Society.
-Additionally, the society hosts its own Inter-Varsity each December.
-It dates back to the Mercier Cup of the 1970s whose winners include Charles Kennedy.
+The society also hosts competitions, and for example, was the venue for the World University Debating Championships in 1996 and in 2009.
+The 2009 event was jointly hosted by UCC's Law Society and Philosophical Society.

-The Philosoph also hosts the Cork Invitational Intervarsity (IV), which hosted 80 teams in 2014.
+The Philosoph also hosts its own Inter-Varsity each December and previously hosted the Cork Invitational Intervarsity (IV).